 It is well-known that one can reduce the incompressible Euler equations to a system of equations on the moving boundary when the velocity is irrotational.
 This method cannot be adapted to the study of compressible water waves.
-The development for free-boundary compressible Euler equations is much less, especially for the case of a liquid as opposed to a gas in a physical vacuum satisfying $\rho|_{\Sigma}=0$.
+The development of free-boundary compressible Euler equations is much less, especially for the case of a liquid as opposed to a gas in a physical vacuum satisfying $\rho|_{\Sigma}=0$.
 For the gas model, we refer to \cite{Jang2009LWPgas,CLS2010priorigas,CS2012LWPgas,LXZ2014LWPgas,Jang2015LWPgas,IT2020LWPgas} and references therein.
 For the liquid model, most previous works focus on the case of a bounded domain, and we refer to Lindblad \cite{Lindblad2003LWP, Lindblad2005LWP} and related works \cite{CS2013LWP, LL2018priori, DL19limit, GLL2020LWP}.
-When the fluid domain is unbounded, that is, the compressible gravity water waves problem, the existing literature neglects the effect of surface tension.
-Trakhinin \cite{Trakhinin2009LWP} first proved the LWP for the non-isentropic case by using Nash-Moser iteration which leads to a loss of regularity from initial data to solution.
+When the fluid domain is unbounded, as in the compressible gravity water waves problem, the existing literature often neglects the effect of surface tension.
+Trakhinin \cite{Trakhinin2009LWP} first proved the LWP for the non-isentropic case using Nash-Moser iteration, which results in a loss of regularity from the initial data to the solution.
 The a priori estimate without loss of regularity is shown in Luo \cite{Luo2018CWW}, but it is still difficult to use the energy constructed there to prove the local existence.
 Recently, in \cite{LuoZhang2020CWWLWP}, the authors proved the LWP for compressible gravity water waves without using Nash-Moser iteration.